Team-Oreneta/oreneta/README.md

 ## Dependencies

 First, you need to install a couple of dependencies.
-On Debian or Debian based distros, you can run `apt install base-devel nasm xorriso llvm-tools clang` as root to install.
+On Debian or Debian based distros, you can run `apt install build-essential nasm xorriso llvm clang` as root to install.

 On Arch Linux, you can run `sudo pacman -S base-devel xorriso mtools nasm qemu-full`.